cmda-tt/course-18-19/readme.md

 If you’d like to continue with web development after this track, pick [**Minor Everything Web**][minor] in the spring semester.

+## ![Frontend Applications][banner-fa]

+In frontend apps (**fa**) students learn how to learn a library, and concretely how to load external data and manipulate elements.
+Students additionally learn about programming principles like reading and writing documentation.

+## ![Functional Programming][banner-fp]

+In functional programming (**fp**) students learn how to create visualisations from external data, and how to clean and transform data, use svg, use d3, and specifically use d3’s scales.
+Students additionally apply learning attained in frontend apps.

+## ![Frontend Data][banner-fd]

+In frontend data (**fd**) students create an interactive visualisation, use data joins, apply motion, and additionally apply learning outcomes attained in previous courses.
+Students additionally learn about programming principles like debugging and refactoring code.

 ## Communication